angular-experts-io/modern-angular-workshop/README.md

 ## Reference solution
-You can always compare your solution with the `exercise-finished` project which contains working solution for every previous exercise
+You can always compare your solution with the `exercise-finished` project which contains a working solution for every previous exercise

 ## How to use test in "watch" mode